kokocrater/frontend-nanodegree-mobile-portfolio/README.md

 # Website Optimization Project

 ## Modifications
+### index.html
+- Resized and compressed 'img/profilepic.jpg' and 'img/pizzeria.jpg'.
+- Applied 'async' to script tag which links to a minified .js file.
+- Applied minified css, inline, to the top 'style' tag.
+- Applied 'media="print"' to the link to the print-specific css file.

+### views/js/main.js
 - For 'changePizzaSizes()' and 'updatePositions()', moved all variable declarations and most calculations out of the 'for' loops.
-Established 'items' and 'leftPosArray' has global variables so that they could be updated at the initial page load instead of each time 'updatePositions()' is called.
-The array 'leftPosArray' is a list of all the initial 'elem.basicLeft' values.
+- Established 'items' and 'leftPosArray' has global variables so that they could be updated at the initial page load instead of each time 'updatePositions()' is called.
+- The array 'leftPosArray' is a list of all the initial 'elem.basicLeft' values.

 ## Using Grunt during development
 *Currently the Gruntfile is configured to affect only the css and js files in the 'views' folder.*